 - Snubbed by a Snob: July 19, 1940

 - You Can't Shoe a Horse Fly: August 23, 1940

 - Vitamin Hay: August 22, 1941

 Color Classics with their own work pages:

 - Adaptational Villainy: Greedy Humpty Dumpty turns the nursery rhyme character, who was neutral at most, into a ruthless tyrant.

 - Adaptation Dye-Job: Betty's hair was always portrayed as jet black prior to "Poor Cinderella", where its shown to be an orange-red.

-- Adult Fear: The mother in "Somewhere In Dreamland" was completely destitute, and burst into tears after one of her two children told her he was still hungry after she fed him all the food she could (which was a very stale piece of bread she split between them).
+- The mother in "Somewhere In Dreamland" was completely destitute, and burst into tears after one of her two children told her he was still hungry after she fed him all the food she could afford (which was a very stale piece of bread she split between the two).
 She herself was stick-thin, too.